nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md

 **Parameter Definitions:**

-*	`-i` – specifies the input sample gene-coverage-annotation-and-tax.tsv file generated in step 11 above
+*	`-i` – specifies the input sample gene-coverage-annotation-and-tax.tsv file generated in step 11

 *  `-w` – specifies the appropriate temporary file holding all the contigs in the current MAG